Gariscat/housex-v2/README.md

 ## Collection

 Our dataset contains 1035 tracks.
-You can download it from [Google Drive](https://drive.google.com/drive/folders/12VNfriD5d6aUGN5w-LVKxT0Gsqe7RpEL?usp=sharing).
+You can download it from [Google Drive](https://drive.google.com/drive/folders/12VNfriD5d6aUGN5w-LVKxT0Gsqe7RpEL?usp=sharing) (if the link expires, please contact xl3133@nyu.edu).
 We split them into 3 parts due to the file upload limit in ```Label-Studio``` and that the data is labeled by multiple experts.
 These 3 parts are **not** 3 folds of the dataset in the sense of train/val/test.
 The splits are created after loading all the tracks from the folders.

 P.S.
 The ```annotations``` folder is deprecated.
 We keep annotations together with audio files in standlone directories.